 To tie this back to fractions, have a look at this Republic of Math post about the difference between relational and instrumental understanding in mathematics.
 A particular example is how the invert and multiply method of fractional division is widely taught without actually developing an understanding of the operation itself.
 When I was 14 my elder brother taught me differentiation.
 Not by saying “subtract one from the exponent and multiply”, but rather by drawing a curve and working through calculating a tangent using deltas and differences tending to zero and how it led to the simpler method.
 I’ve long forgotten the hard way, but after that I was very good at calculus.

-Perhaps this is something to think about next time you see somebody ask how to write an application without using Interface Builder.
+Perhaps this is something to think about next time somebody asks how to write an application without using Interface Builder in Xcode.